lentinj/tp-compact-keyboard/README.md

     bdaddr 90:7F:61:01:02:03 passkey 123456

 In this case, ``123456`` is the PIN you need to enter.

-Your next step depends on what userland tools you use.

-### bluez-test-*

 Put the keyboard into discoverable mode by holding down the power button until the light starts flashing.
 Then use ``hcitool scan`` to find out what the